Best Long Lasting Lip Color for Mature Women

-Let’s face it somewhere after the age of 50 lipstick becomes a bit of an issue.
-Gone are the days when we could just whip on a lipstick and run out the door.
-With the good fortune, wisdom. and confidence that comes with age so does the problem of how to apply makeup to an aging face (sigh) Sure it is a little (well a lot more work) especially the lip area.
+Let’s face it somewhere after the age of 50 lip color becomes a bit of an issue.
+Gone are the days when we could just whip on lip balm and run out the door.
+With the good fortune, wisdom and confidence that comes with age so does the dilemma of how to apply makeup to an aging face (sigh) Sure it is a little (well a lot more work), especially the lip area.
 Need help in that department?
-Read on for my sources that the experts claim are the best lipsticks and lip care for mature women.
-I want to look like Elsbeth Egholm below.
-I might be able to pull off her look if I had a facelift (well maybe not).
-She is lovely, isn’t she?.
+Let’s talk about the Best Long-Lasting Lip Color for Mature Women.
+I try to rewrite this post every year or so but it has been a few.
+I apologize for the tardiness of this post.
+It took forever to produce.
+Let’s get to it!

-#1 Exfoliate From my research (I will admit I am an over-researcher) the best exfoliant is plain old petroleum jelly (or a more organic option) applied with an old toothbrush.
+From my research (I admit I am an over-researcher) the best exfoliant is something similar to plain old petroleum jelly (or a more organic option) applied with a soft toothbrush or cotton swab once or twice a week.
 Save your money for other products you are coveting.
-Here is a natural alternative to petroleum jelly (thanks readers!!) that you can find on Amazon.
+Here is a natural alternative to petroleum jelly that you can find on Amazon here.
+If your lips are too sensitive for that. skip this step.

 #2 Use a Lip Primer